 - Has less than $2,000 in resources ($3,000 per couple).

 - Shows “countable income” lower than the monthly SSI federal benefit rate (FBR).

 To calculate countable income there is a rather complicated formula.
 But that number determines SSI eligibility.
 Keep in mind, “countable” includes income from employment but also funds received for alimony, workers’ comp, and veterans’ benefits.

-Applicants cannot make more than the federal benefit rate (FBR) monthly, and for 2022 that is $841 solo/$1,261 per couple.
+Applicants cannot receive more than the federal benefit rate (FBR) monthly.
+For 2023, that is $914 solo or $1,371 per couple.
 That is also the maximum a person can receive for SSI payments.